ImanSeyed/tcp-tun/README.md

 ## Warning

 Don't mess with routing stuff if you don't know what you're doing, otherwise your connection to the Internet can get lost.
-This program is under development and it's not a complete TCP implementation, therefor just test it on a `tun` device without changing your route table.
+This program is under development and it's not a complete TCP implementation, therefor just test it on a `tun` device without changing your routing table.

 ## References